(continued from previous)

 “Uncle!
 Uncle!
 Wake up!’’

-He opened his eyes slowly to see the silhouette of his niece’s worried face above him, against an angry sky.
-She was staring intently into his eyes looking for signs of life, her pupils suddenly dilating as soon as she felt his hand move under hers.
-He was OK.
-But he must have been unconscious for at least a few hours, judging from the intense headache.
-Luckily he had fallen somewhat softly on the cold sand.
-She had come here looking for him, being one of the few in the family who had been following his Minimalist routine.
+John opened his eyes gradually as he began to regain consciousness.
+He recognized the dark silhouette of his niece’s worried hovering over him, outlined against an angry sky.
+She had been staring intently into his eyes for the past ten minutes, desperate to detect signs of life.
+Her pupils suddenly dilated as she felt his hand twitch under hers.
+Relief.
+He was OK, but he must have been unconscious for at least an hour, judging from the intense headache.
+Luckily, he had collapsed somewhat softly on the cold sand.
+Had it not been for her, the storm would probably have caught up with him right here on the beach.
+He was lucky that she was somewhat familiar with his Minimalist routine.
+She had come here looking for him out of pure guesswork.

 “We have to go uncle” she said in an urgent voice.